LuanHalaiko/LH-Kernel-wt88047/README.md

 ```
 readme: This current branch
 rel/oreo-release: Release branch which will always be the one you're downloading
+rel/10-release: Same as oreo-release branch, but for android 10

 All the other ones are for testing and etc
 ```